is-leeroy-jenkins/Sherpa/README.md

-#Budget analysis application developed for analysts with the US EPA.
+#Budget analysis tool developed for analysts with the US EPA.